 - Shortness of breath

 - Nausea or vomiting

 “These signs and symptoms are more subtle than the obvious crushing chest pain often associated with heart attacks. ”

-NOTE: 8-10% of women report no chest symptoms at all during a heart attack.(1) This may be because women tend to have blockages not only in their main coronary arteries, but also in the smaller arteries that supply blood to the heart — a condition called small vessel or coronary microvascular disease or MVD.
+NOTE: At least 10% of women report no chest symptoms at all during a heart attack.(1) This may be because women tend to have blockages not only in their main coronary arteries, but also in the smaller arteries that supply blood to the heart — a condition called small vessel or coronary microvascular disease (MVD).

 “Many women tend to show up in emergency rooms after much heart damage has already occurred because their symptoms are not those typically associated with a heart attack.